-This lecture covers Chapter 2 Representation Theory and Basic Theorems of Dresselhaus et al. textbook [1], up to the proof of Schur's Lemma (click here).
-The exposition (or the corresponding chapter in Tinkham [2]) comes from Wigner's classic Group Theory and Its Application to the Quantum Mechanics of Atomic Spectra [3], which is a harder going, but the more group theory you learn the more you'll appreciate it.
+This week's Dresselhous exposition (or the corresponding chapter in Tinkham [3]) comes from Wigner's classic [4] Group Theory and Its Application to the Quantum Mechanics of Atomic Spectra, which is a harder going, but the more group theory you learn the more you'll appreciate it.
 Eugene Wigner got the 1963 Nobel Prize in Physics, so by mid 60's gruppenpest was accepted in finer social circles.